Satish-create/DBTGITLAB/.gitlab/issue_templates/Platform Milestone Planning.md

 <!-- please link preceding milestone planning issue in the Linked Issues section below the description -->

 # Engineering Days :calendar:
 Please add a number for days you'll be working this milestone.
-Engineers should subtract a day for each triage day and a day for meetings.
-For example, If a milestone is two weeks long and an engineer has 1 triage day she would subtract 2 triage days from the 10 workdays and then 1 meeting day as well, which would be 7 engineering days.
+Engineers should subtract half a day for each triage day and a day for meetings.
+For example, If a milestone is two weeks long and an engineer has 1 triage day she would subtract 1 triage days from the 10 workdays and then 1 meeting day as well, which would be 8 engineering days.
 All PTO should also be subtraced, including the covered triage days.

 - @jjstark:
 - @paul_armstrong: